quicwg/ops-drafts/draft-ietf-quic-manageability.md

 the connection, or can set the bit randomly on each packet sent.

-When in use, the latency spin bit in each direction changes value once per round-trip time (RTT) any time that both endpoints are sending packets continuously.
+When in use, the latency spin bit in each direction changes value once per RTT any time that both endpoints are sending packets continuously.
 An on-path observer can observe the time difference between edges (changes from 1 to 0 or 0 to 1) in the spin bit signal in a single direction to measure one sample of end-to-end RTT.
 This mechanism follows the principles of